wibus-wee/bump-monorepo/README.md

 - [x] After-push hook
 - [x] Alpha, Beta, Canary, RC, Patch, Minor, Major, Custom version
 - [x] Custom commit message

+> This project is quite restrictive because it was developed for proprietary repositories.
+If you have any suggestions, please feel free to open an issue.

 ## Usage